-1.)
 Professional singers and AnimeNext staff are not permitted to compete.
 A professional singer is defined as one who is paid to perform or has been represented at any time by any record label.

-You, or a friend, may accompany your voice with a non-percussive, acoustic instrument but you are responsible for your own equipment and you do not gain any advantage over a singer who brings an mp3.
+Alternatively, you, or a friend, may accompany your voice with a non-percussive, acoustic instrument but you are responsible for your own equipment and you do not gain any advantage over a singer who brings an mp3.

-b.) from the official Japanese release
+from the official Japanese release

-Examples of what would be allowed includes:
+Alternate language examples of what would be allowed this year includes: